aklivity/zilla-docs/src/get-started/quickstart/simple.md

 ### Run Zilla

-Run the Zilla docker image as a daemon with the `zilla.yaml` file volume mounted
+Run the Zilla docker image as a daemon with the `zilla.yaml` file volume mounted.

 ::: code-tabs#yaml